xandwr/xandwr.github.io/_posts/projects/2024-10-17-capstone-project.md

 toc: true
 toc_sticky: true
 ---
 ## Concept:
-My capstone project is simple: **I want to connect a real car's instrument cluster up to a video game (particularly *BeamNG.drive*) so I can experience the "thrill" of "racing".** The inspiration was *"I thought it would be cool*", so I absolutely sent it and registered for the capstone program.
-So here we are!
+My capstone project is simple: **I want to connect a real car's instrument cluster up to a video game (particularly *BeamNG.drive*) so I'm not spending grocery money on a replacement axle.** The inspiration was *"I think this would be cool*", so I absolutely sent it and registered for the capstone program.
+And here we are now!

 Okay, enough yapping.
 How am I going (and currently trying) to accomplish this?
 ## Project Preparations:
 First, I had to see if this was even doable.
-So, after some poking around, I discovered that the popular car simulator game *BeamNG.drive* has a modding API with support for CAN Bus data operations.
+After some poking around, I discovered that the popular car simulator game *BeamNG.drive* has a modding API with support for CAN Bus data operations.
 I checked out the logistics, and it seemed pretty straightforward, so I decided to commit to the project and ordered/obtained my supplies:
 ### The Instrument Cluster:
 I needed a digital cluster with CAN support to make this happen, so after a short trip to the scrap yard and a couple of hours of guess-and-check later, I managed to scrounge up a 2011 VW Jetta instrument cluster.
 With no way of knowing whether or not it worked on-site, I took my trophy to the registers and p(r)aid.

 Thankfully, when I got home and tested it out with my voltage generator, I managed to get it working pretty quickly.

-So, with that, my primary pain point was over and done with, and I was free to move on to other things.
+With that, my primary pain point was over and done with, and I was free to move on to other things.
 ### The CAN Interface:
-I didn't realize how expensive these things are. $340 for a USB adapter???
+I didn't realize how expensive these things are.

+*$340 for a USB adapter???*

 Anyways, my wallet is used to being empty, so I forked it up and waited a few days for my good to arrive.
-Surely, it came, so I unboxed it and started tinkering around.
+Once it came, I unboxed it and started tinkering around.

-Now in theory, minus some bits and bobs, that should be all of the supplies... so now let's try and make it work!
+Now in theory, minus some bits and bobs, that should be all of the supplies... now let's try and make it work!

 ## The Process:
 Once I had the cluster powered, the first thing I did was attach some m/f jumper cables from the respective ports on my interface to my CAN high/low cables from the cluster.